EFL transfer deadline: The key things you need to know ahead of deadline day

 Clubs throughout the Football League, including North East representatives Middlesbrough, Sunderland and Hartlepool United have been shaping their squads over the last two months as they prepare for the season to hit its full swing.

-And the clock is now ticking for clubs to complete any further business with the window set to close over the coming week.
+And the clock is now ticking for clubs to complete any further business with the window set to close.

-And here, The Echo gives the key details you need to know about the transfer window.
+And here, we give the key details you need to know about the transfer window.

 Most Popular